Car Rentals 101: Save Money on Your Rentals

 - Always use a coupon for your rental (on top of whatever discounted rate you are getting).
 Even when you are renting a car with a discount code, such as from AAA or Costco, you can still apply a car rental coupon to save even more.
 Valid coupon codes are almost always available, trivial to find, and sometimes deliver substantial additional savings, like a free day on a weekend rental or $25 off a weekly rental.
 At a minimum, you should be able to get a free upgrade to the next sized car.
 Without much effort, you should be able use a coupon on every rental.
 For more details on finding and using coupons, view:

 - Consider prepaying to get a 5-30% discount.
 Being able to cancel or change your reservation, at any time, without any fees, is one of the best things about typical car rentals.
 While this freedom is great for renters, it makes it hard for the car rental companies to do business.
-As a result, most rental companies have started offering additional discounts to people who are willing to prepay for their rental, and agree to a non-refundable rate.
+As a result, most rental companies have started offering additional discounts to people who are willing to prepay for their rental and agree to a non-refundable rate.
 Just remember, if you take advantage of these rates and need to make any changes, you'll pay a penalty or forfeit the entire amount of money you've spent; and you won't be able to take advantage of a better deal or promotion you find afterwards.

 - For domestic rentals, consider booking an economy car.
 Because demand for economy and compact cars is so low, US-based rental locations typically don’t keep many of these cars in stock, and you’ll frequently get a free upgrade to a larger car—while still paying the lowest possible price.
-If you prefer a larger car, and aren’t automatically upgraded, you can typically pay a small additional charge at pick-up, to get the card you want.
+If you prefer a larger car and aren’t automatically upgraded, you can typically pay a small extra charge at pick-up, to get the card you want.
 However, if you really must have a larger car, reserve it ahead-of-time, and don't take any chances.

 - Use a credit card that offers bonus rewards for travel purchases.
 The best credit cards for travel rewards, such as the Chase Sapphire Reserve card (which also provides primary rental car coverage), earn rewards with a value of around 5.1 cents per dollar on car rentals.
 That’s like getting another 5.1% off your rental price.
 Best Credit Cards for Travel Spending.